 Sorolla thus had the opportunity to present his “Vision of Spain”, traveling throughout the country and pouring all his energy and creativity into this project between 1911 and 1919.
 He died on August 10, 1923, without seeing his great “Vision of Spain” exhibited.

 The Sorolla Museum

-The Sorolla Museum is actually the House of the painter Sorolla.
-The house has great part of the works and personal effects of him as “Paseo a orillas del mar“
+The Sorolla Museum is actually the house of the painter Sorolla.
+The house has great part of his works and personal effects as “Paseo a orillas del mar“

-The museum is located behind the Intercontinental Hotel, near Paseo de la Castellana on Paseo Martínez Campos, a few meters from our offices.
-This area is ideal for staying in a high-end area and being close to the Golden Mile on Calle Serrano.
+The museum is located behind the Intercontinental Hotel, near Paseo de la Castellana on Paseo Martínez Campos.

 What to see near the Sorolla House Museum